Onboarding UX refinement

 Operating inside an existing system

 • Strong foundations earn an extended engagement.
 The original brief was one week of work on light mode for onboarding.
 The engagement extended through formal statements of work into a full UX audit of onboarding and the corporate site.
-Each expansion was a function of the systematic approach holding up at the previous stage.
+Each expansion was a function of the systematic approach taken at the previous stage.